-The Council, with a three year term, is advising the Minister of Health and Long-Term Care on the cross-sectoral implementation of Ontario’s Comprehensive Mental Health and Addictions Strategy.
-The Council will provide advice on the Strategy’s investments, promote collaboration across sectors and report annually on the Strategy’s progress.
+The Council, with a three year term, advised the Minister of Health and Long-Term Care on the cross-sectoral implementation of Ontario’s Comprehensive Mental Health and Addictions Strategy.
+The Council provided advice on the Strategy’s investments, promoted collaboration across sectors and reported annually on the Strategy’s progress.

-The working groups are focusing on four themes.
+The working groups were focusing on four themes.

 Provide advice on how best to expand access to appropriate housing and supports for Ontarians experiencing mental illness and/or addictions.
 The four priority areas for this working group are:

 Provide expert advice on a range of system-level issues of varied scope and impact.
 The priority areas for this working group are:

 - Data and performance measurement;

 - Primary health care;